Financial Aid Process

-Yes.
-Recent updates to federal regulations have declared that schools can accept a personal copy of the federal tax return from the student or parents (if required) for verification purposes for the 2017-2018 academic year only.
-Beginning for the 2018-2019 academic year, either a tax transcript from the IRS or your FAFSA filed using the IRS Data Retrieval Too are the only two ways to verify tax data.
-If you do not, or cannot use the IRS Data Retrieval Tool, you will be required to obtain a tax transcript from the IRS.
+No. Recent updates to federal regulations have declared that schools cannot accept a personal copy of the federal tax return from the student or parents (if required) for verification purposes.
+Beginning for the 2018-2019 academic year, either a tax transcript from the IRS or your FAFSA filed using the IRS Data Retrieval Tool are the only two ways to verify tax data.
+If you do not or cannot use the IRS Data Retrieval Tool, you will be required to obtain a tax transcript from the IRS.

-- Get Transcript by MAIL – Go to irs.gov, under the Tools heading, click “Get a tax transcript.”
+- Get Transcript by MAIL – Go to irs.gov, under the Tools heading, click "Get Your Tax Record.”
 Click “Get Transcript by MAIL.”
 Make sure to request the “IRS Tax Return Transcript” and NOT the “IRS Tax Account Transcript.”

-- Get Transcript ONLINE – Go to irs.gov, under the Tools heading, click “Get a tax transcript.”
+- Get Transcript ONLINE – Go to irs.gov, under the Tools heading, click "Get Your Tax Record."
 Click “Get Transcript ONLINE.”
 Make sure to request the “IRS Tax Return Transcript” and NOT the “IRS Tax Account Transcript.”

 - Automated Telephone Request – 1-800-908-9946